• What is Alaska known for?

 © Courtesy of Thawatphong Bunsoemm - Fotolia.com

 Mendenhall Glacier stretches 12 miles from the Juneau Icefield towards Mendenhall Lake and is one of the most famous Alaska tourist attractions.
 It is about half a mile wide, and the ice is between 300 and 1,800 feet deep.
 The glacier has retreated two and half miles since the mid-1700s.
-Its magnificent blue color comes from its crystalline structure, which affects how light reflects off the ice.
+Its magnificent blue color of the Mendenhall Glacier comes from its crystalline structure, which affects how light reflects off the ice.

 The best way to see the glacier is by kayaking up to its face or from a helicopter.
 Among many popular glacier-related activities are ice climbing and exploring ice caves.
 There are also a few well-maintained hiking trails leading up to the glacier.